anand-kumar96/splash_screen/README.md

 ```https
  $ flutter pub add flutter_native_splash
 ```
-at pubspec.yaml file add this lines to change the launcher icon which is located in "assets/app_icon/logo.png"
+at pubspec.yaml file add this lines to change the launcher icon which is located in "assets/logo.png" or create flutter_launcher_icons.yaml file and add these code.

 ```
 flutter_launcher_icons: